-For arriving at the ratings of Arman Financial Services Limited (AFSL), CARE has taken a consolidated view of AFSL, which includes its wholly owned subsidiary Namra Finance Limited (NFL) engaged in micro finance lending, apart from the standalone financing business of AFSL.
+For arriving at the rating, CARE has taken a consolidated view of Arman Financial Services Limited (AFSL), which includes its wholly owned subsidiary, Namra Finance Limited (NFL) engaged in micro finance lending, apart from the standalone financing business of AFSL.
 This is on account of the operational, managerial and financial linkages between the two entities.
 Together the entities are referred to as 'group'.

-The ratings assigned to the bank facilities of AFSL continue to derive strength from group's established track record of operations in financing business, experienced & professional management, diversified operations across three different loan segments, viz. micro-finance, vehicle finance and Micro, Small and Medium Enterprise (MSME) lending and adequate internal control systems.
+The rating assigned to the Non-Convertible Debenture issue of NFL derives strength from group's established track record of operations in financing business, experienced & professional management, diversified operations across three different loan segments, viz. micro-finance, vehicle finance and Micro, Small and Medium Enterprise (MSME) lending and adequate internal control systems.

-The ratings also factor in robust growth in the loan portfolio over the last two years alongwith improvement in profitability during FY19 (refers to period from April 01 to March 31) post a dip in previous year, though the loan book size remains moderate.
+The rating also factors in robust growth in the loan portfolio over the last two years alongwith improvement in profitability during FY19 (refers to period from April 01 to March 31) and further in 9MFY20, though the loan book size remains moderate.

-The ratings further derive strength from increasing geographical diversification of group's operations, comfortable liquidity profile and collection efficiency, adequate capital adequacy and improvement in asset quality during FY19.
+The rating further derives strength from increasing geographical diversification of group's operations, comfortable liquidity profile and collection efficiency, adequate capital adequacy and moderate asset quality with marginal deterioration in 9MFY20 after improvement during FY19.

-The ratings, however, continue to be constrained on account of its moderate loan book with limited track record of operations in new geographies and products, risks associated with unsecured lending in microfinance and MSME loans and its presence in a highly competitive financing industry alongwith regulatory risks pertaining to the microfinance business.
+The rating, however, continues to be constrained on account of limited track record of operations in new geographies and products, risks associated with unsecured lending in microfinance and MSME loans, presence in a highly competitive industry and regulatory risk pertaining to the microfinance business.